-You can add third-party identity providers as an application source in the Workspace ONE catalog to simplify the deployment of large numbers of applications from the third-party identity provider to Workspace ONE.
+You can add third-party identity providers as an application source in Workspace ONE Access to simplify the deployment of large numbers of applications from these third-party identity providers to Workspace ONE Intelligent Hub.
 Adding an identity provider as an application source streamlines the process of adding individual applications from that provider to the end-user catalog.
-To begin, entitle the ALL_USERS group to the application source and select an access policy to apply.

 Web applications that use the SAML 2.0 authentication profile can be added to the catalog.
 The application configuration is based on the settings configured in the application source.
 Only the application name and the target URL are required to be configured.

-When you add applications, you can entitle specific users and groups and apply an access policy to control user access to the application.
-Users can access these applications in Workspace ONE from their desktops and mobile devices.
+When you add applications, you can entitle users and groups to the application and apply an access policy to control user access to the application.
+Users can access these applications in the Intelligent Hub portal or app.

-The following identity providers can be configured as application sources in the Workspace ONE catalog.
+The following identity providers can be configured as application sources in Workspace ONE Access.

 - Active Directory Federation Services (ADFS)